ThaisRobba/invrse-pt/_posts/2014-09-24-atom-review.md

 Levando isso em conta, como ele é gratuito, não há mal algum em experimentar.
 Aproveita e compartilha o que você achou e que [pacotes você considera essenciais]({{site.baseurl}}/atom-recommended-packages)!

-With all of that in mind, there really is no harm in trying Atom out - it is free and open source and you just might love it.

-If you have tried it, feel free to share your configuration and what [packages you deem essential]({{site.baseurl}}/atom-pacotes-recomendados). :)